SAVE THE DATE: Next year's pilgrimage will be August 10-11, 2024. Registration will open in the spring.

 We will arise with the morning light, have breakfast, and break camp.
 Gear will be transported to Ventura for later pick up.
 We will proceed back over the freeway on Linden Ave and continue through the downtown to the beach.
 We will turn left on the pedestrian trail at Carpinteria State Beach and follow 4th St through the campgrounds.
 A Chumash Indian village once occupied this area and the modern city was named for the carpenter shop on the banks of the creek we will cross over.
 Here the Chumash built their ocean going canoes from which they greeted the early Spanish explorers, including the Catholic missionaries.
 As we continue down coast we will utilize the Carpinteria Bluff trail and pass by the Tar Pits Park and the Seal Sanctuary and enjoy the beautiful ocean and island views on the way to the Rincon Beach area.
 We will have a rest stop at the Rincon State Beach parking lot with water and snacks.

 We will enter the bike and pedestrian trail that runs right above the ocean and provides sea breezes and island views for 4 miles.
 We will pass La Conchita and through Mussel Shoals.
 Conditions permitting, we may get a chance to walk for a stretch on the beach.
 The trail ends at Pier Shoals Beach where we have a lunch break.
 We next cross under the 101 freeway and strike the old Pacific Coast Highway, the iconic Highway 1.
 We will be on the wide shoulder of this beachfront road for most of the way into Ventura, passing Hobson Beach, Faria Beach, Mondo's Beach, Solimar Beach and their corresponding beachfront communities and surf spots.
 This stretch includes the Rincon Parkway, with prime ocean front RV camping space, providing a high level of exposure for our witness in the footsteps of St. Junipero Serra!
-When we reach Emma Wood State Beach we will walk up the gentle slope to the bluff top, welcoming the shade of the Montery Pines and the view of Ventura before us.
+When we reach Emma Wood State Beach we will walk up the gentle slope to the bluff top, welcoming the shade of the Monterey Pines.
 This would be a great place for family and friends to join us for the last few miles to the Mission, bouying us with their fresh energy and encouraging us for the final push.
 We will utilize the bike and pedestrian trail along the coast and bend under the freeway for the second to the last time.
 The trail then parallels Main St. and crosses over the Ventura River.
-We will continue on Main St. the final 4 blocks and enter the doors of the Mission to the joyous tolling of bells and wafts of incense!
+We will turn right on Garden St. and left on Santa Clara St. before our final left onto the pedestrian plaza leading to the Mission and enter the doors of the Mission to the joyous tolling of bells and wafts of incense!
 Mass at the mission at 6pm will be followed by a celebratory dinner.